Music street press of Australia: Distribution numbers

-Current titles and closures
+COVID-19 pandemic impact

-In 2020, during Australia's lockdown period, due to COVID-19, most street presses quietly stopped printing and moved completely online.
+In 2020, during Australia's lockdown period, due to COVID-19, most street presses stopped printing and moved completely online.

 In Melbourne, Beat had moved to a fortnightly schedule in 2019.
 Following issue #1695's publication on March 11, 2020 Beat paused their print edition until in May 2022 editor when Lucas Radbourne announced the print issue had returned, and was available freely again as a monthly magazine.

 In Sydney, The Brag also ceased publication in March 2020.
 But while most street press did so without a formal announcement, The Brag released a statement in February of their coming closure.

 March 2020 was also the date of The Music’s most recent issue, and in October 2021, Handshake Media (previously Street Press Australia) announced they had sold The Music to SGC Media, owners of online music titles Purple Sneakers and Country Town.
 Time Off was separately sold to Sean Sennett, who had run the magazine through the 1990s, with plans to relaunch the magazine in 2022.

 scenestr reported in October 2021 they were the "largest – and only remaining – street press group in Australia", and had returned to printing copies of their magazine in mid-2020 in five states and territories "where COVID and prevailing conditions have permitted".
 They continue to be published in 2022.

 Mixdown has continued to be printed bi-monthly by Furst Media and made available nationally.
 They published their 318th issue in December 2021.

 Elsewhere, BMA is still being published fortnightly in Canberra and is the longest consecutively running street press which is still in print in Australia.